cisco/ChezScheme/IMPLEMENTATION.md

-Before generated code can be run, it must be linked with primitives, library entries, and C entries as they exist in memory within the current OS procss.
+Before generated code can be run, it must be linked with primitives, library entries, and C entries as they exist in memory within the current OS process.
 Even when code is compiled and then run in the same OS process, linking is a separate, post-install step (by `c-mkcode` in "compile.ss").
 More typically, compiled code is written to a ".so" or ".boot" fasl file and loaded later.
-The fasl format is mostly a generic serialization and deserialization format for Scheme objects, but writing (via `c-build-fasl` in "compile.ss" plus "fasl.ss") and fasl reading (via "fasl.c") are assymetric for code: fasl writing works only on unlinked code objects, while reading a fasl file produces linked code objects by linking as it loads.
+The fasl format is mostly a generic serialization and deserialization format for Scheme objects, but writing (via `c-build-fasl` in "compile.ss" plus "fasl.ss") and fasl reading (via "fasl.c") are asymmetric for code: fasl writing works only on unlinked code objects, while reading a fasl file produces linked code objects by linking as it loads.
 (Utilities in "strip.ss" can read and re-write file content without linking.
-Those tools are use a completely separate reader and writer ythan "fasl.ss" and "fasl.c".)
+Those tools use a reader and writer that are completely separate from "fasl.ss" and "fasl.c".)
 There's currently no support for writing linked code, as represented by a procedure value, to a fasl stream.

 Chez Scheme has its own custom linker and does not use the OS linker.
 To support linking, each code object is paired with a relocation table.
-Each table entry specifies an offset in the code object, the value that should be linkaed at that offset, and the encoding that is used at the offset.
+Each table entry specifies an offset in the code object, the value that should be linked at that offset, and the encoding that is used at the offset.
 The value to link can be a Scheme object, such as a bignum, symbol, or list, or an index of a library entry or C entry.
-The encoding is machine-specific, and might indicate a literal word in the code that is loaded by PC-relative addresing or a sequence of instructions that load a value through moves and shifts.
+The encoding is machine-specific, and might indicate a literal word in the code that is loaded by PC-relative addressing or a sequence of instructions that load a value through moves and shifts.
 Except for code that is moved to the "static" GC generation, the relocation table is preserved with a code object in memory, because it is needed by the